compose-spec/compose-spec/04-version-and-name.md

 Compose offers a way for you to override this name, and sets a default project name to be used if the top-level `name` element is not set.

-Whenever project name is defined by top-level `name` or by some custom mechanism, it MUST be exposed for [interpolation](12-interpolation.md) and environment variable resolution as `COMPOSE_PROJECT_NAME`
+Whenever project name is defined by top-level `name` or by some custom mechanism, it must be exposed for [interpolation](12-interpolation.md) and environment variable resolution as `COMPOSE_PROJECT_NAME`

 ```yml